NlCKNAME/Simple-GOlang-API/README.md

 When the server is started, it run as http://localhost:3334

-The possible path was :
+The possible endpoint are :
 - `/version/` : Display the current version of the server
 - `/users/` : Display the current users in the database
 - `/users/{id}` : Display the specific user's data